draprar/data-analysis_projects/README.md

       - Price prediction using machine learning models.
       - Model evaluation (R², RMSE) and feature importance analysis.
 - **Purpose**: This project explores **factors influencing firearm prices**, leveraging **Power BI for visualization**, **Excel for structured data exploration**, and **Python for in-depth statistical analysis and predictive modeling**.

+### **Project 4: Calories Burnt Prediction**
+- **Tools Used**: Excel
+- **Data Source**: Dataset (Kaggle | [dataset](https://www.kaggle.com/datasets/ruchikakumbhar/calories-burnt-prediction/data/)) with biological measures such as Age, Weight, Heart Rate, Duration of workout, etc., used to predict the number of calories burnt during a workout.
+- **Key Insights**:
+  - **Excel Analysis**:
+    - Basic statistical analysis (mean, median, range, standard deviation, etc.).
+    - Data cleaning and preparation using Power Query.
+    - Pivot tables and visualizations to explore relationships between workout parameters and calories burnt.
+    - Interactive slicers for filtering data by gender, age group, BMI category, etc.
+- **Purpose**: This project focuses on predicting the number of calories burnt based on biological measures and workout parameters, utilizing Excel for initial analysis.

 ## How to Use